Lake McDonald Kayaking with Kids: Everything you need to know

 It might feel a little overwhelming, especially if you’ve never kayaked or visited the park before, but I can assure you it’s not very complicated – the rental process is simple and you don’t need to be overly coordinated or athletic to use the kayaks.

 At the end of our three days in Glacier National Park, we spent a fantastic morning paddling around and loved every minute.
-Kayaking is a great activity for the whole family and a unique way to enjoy the park with your kids.
+Kayaking is a great activity for the whole family and a unique way to enjoy the park with your kids, plus you don’t have to have a reservation for your vehicle to enter this part of the park.
 Use this guide to learn everything you need to know about kayaking in Lake McDonald.

 Disclaimer: By clicking my links and making purchases, I may make a small commission with no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.